fruttasecca/hay_checker/README.md

 | timeFormat | Format in which the values in columns are if those columns are of type string; otherwise they must be of type timestamp.
 Use this parameter if you are interested in results in terms of seconds.
 Either dateFormat or timeFormat must be passed, but not both. |
 | df         | Dataframe on which to run the metric, None to have this function return a Task instance containing this metric to be run later                                                                                                                                      |

+If a dateFormat is passed, the average distance in days is returned, without considering hours, minutes, seconds, etc.

+If a timeFormat is passed and it contains tokens that represent years, months, days, or anything related to dates, the average distance in seconds is returned, also considering years, months and days.
+If the timeFormat does not contain anything related to dates, the average distance will be computed without considering years, months and days.
+This allows for computing the average distance only considering the hours, minutes, and seconds in our timestamps, if we are interested in how distant they are from "now" as a time and not as a date.

 Example